tornikeo/tornikeo.github.io/_projects/spectrums.md

 ![](https://raw.githubusercontent.com/tornikeo/cdn/master/assets/cosine_greedy/aws-burning.svg)

-In one minor accident, $2.5k went aflame on AWS, because of S3.
+In one accident, $2.5k went aflame on AWS, because of S3.
 Essentially, a lot of data was written into an S3 Glacier Deep Archive storage.
 During data processing, one of the workflows accidentally read a large portion of that data.
 On S3 Glacier, the pricing was not for storage but per GB read.
 The workflow read $2.5k worth of data.
 The billing for that day looked like a Dirac function:

 ![](https://raw.githubusercontent.com/tornikeo/cdn/master/assets/cosine_greedy/aws-burning(1).svg)